Are you struggling to control cursor movement when gaming? Maybe you can solve the problem by turning off or disabling mouse acceleration.

-Step 5: Set the script to automatically run mode and as a startup program.
-Set this program “bash /opt/disablemaccel.sh” as a startup program in your startup-applications GUI.
+Step 5: Set the script to run automatically and as a startup program.
+Set this program “bash /opt/disabled accel.sh” as a startup program in your startup-applications GUI.
 By doing so, you turn off mouse acceleration permanently.

 1. What is the use of mouse acceleration?

 Better control for FPS games.
 Most of these games require swift responses that you can execute easily with mouse acceleration.
-It also comes in handy if you have a small desk and you would like to move the mouse a lesser distance and make a full turn on the screen.
+It also comes in handy if you have a small desk and want to move the mouse a lesser distance and make a full turn on the screen.

 2. Is mouse acceleration related to DPI?

-The two are different but they are related in performance.
-DPI stands for Dots per Inch and it refers to the speed that the cursor moves across the screen when you physically move the mouse.
+The two are different, but they are related to performance.
+DPI stands for Dots per Inch, which refers to the speed the cursor moves across the screen when you physically move the mouse.
 Both mouse acceleration and DPI affect the speed at which the cursor moves across the screen of your computer when you move the mouse.

 3. Should I disable or enable mouse acceleration when playing games on my computer?